ManimCommunity/manim/docs/source/installation/for_dev.rst

    poetry shell
    pytest

 .. important:: You should always run the test suite before making a PR.
-For other contributing guidelines, see :ref:`contributing`
+For other contributing guidelines, see `the guide for contributions to manim <../contributing.html>`_.

 Code Formatting Using Poetry